SuperPWA/super-progressive-web-apps/readme.txt

 * New in version 1.4: You can now set the default orientation of your PWA.
 Choose from "any" (Follow Device Orientation), "Portrait" and "Landscape".
 * New in version 1.4: You can now set the theme_color property in the manifest.
 * New in version 1.5: OneSignal integration for Push notifications.
+* New in version 1.6: WordPress Multisite Network compatibility.
+Thanks [@juslintek](https://wordpress.org/support/topic/add-manifest-json-support-for-multisite/#post-9998629) for doing a major share of the heavy lifting!

 **Upcoming features:**